Ecuador nightlife varies widely from the large cities of Quito and Guayaquil to the smaller towns of Banos and

-For the guys, reggaeton music is easy to dance to — just ask the woman to dance (bailamos), or slide up next to her and she’ll do the rest (if she’s interested).
+For the guys, reggaeton music is easy to dance to — just ask the woman to dance (bailamos), or move next to her, and she'll do the rest (if she's interested).

 For foreign women, even if you're used to inviting guys to dance in your home country, it's not normal in Ecuador, and the men might feel uncomfortable if you approach or ask them.

 Overall, Ecuadorian women have a positive reputation as being very friendly and approachable; however, they are typically more conservative than their Colombian and Peruvian neighbors.

-The hottest ones know they’re hot, so they’re unlikely to have patience for a foreigner who can’t speak Spanish.
+The prettiest ones know they're pretty, so they're unlikely to have patience for a foreigner who can't speak Spanish.

 Ecuadorian society is still very traditional, and many women are on the lookout for their knight in shining armor.
 Or at least a few proper dates (dinner, drinks, dancing, movie), before things get physical.

 Be aware that some women may solely be interested in you for your money, or ability to help them move to your home country (USA, Europe, etc.5).